Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 A dataset can be any data the model works with, for example, data for fine-tuning a model or a file with a new layer for Deploy orders.

-Selecting datasets is similar to selecting a model, but for Deploy orders, dataset is optional.
+Dataset is a mandatory component for Fine-tune orders, but optional for Deploy orders.

 :::note

-Datasets and Fine-tune orders are not availible yet in the current version of the Marketplace.
+Datasets are not yet available in the current version of the Marketplace.

 :::

 ## Engine

 The engine is required to launch an AI model and provide a user interface.

-You can select an engine offer only after adding the mandatory components to the order:
+You can add an engine offer only after adding the mandatory components to the order:

 - For Fine-tune orders: a model and dataset.
 - For Deploy orders: a model.